Jelmerro/mp3_linter/README.md

 There are also checks for duplicate tracks on a single disc, padded numbers, missing total count, duplicate/missing/large/wrongly-encoded covert art, folder structure for multi-disc albums etc.

-## License

-This project was made by [Jelmer van Arnhem](https://github.com/Jelmerro) and can be copied under the terms of the MIT license, see the LICENSE file for details.